mtg-stat-lab/mtga-mana/README.md

 * Limit the number of simulations that can be run

-* Keep track of a version number displayed somewhere on the main page
+* Remove any colors from the chart that aren't included in any of the JSON

-* Add some documentation and help
+* Keep track of a version number displayed somewhere on the main page (maybe in the main page)

 * Keep track of the number of dead spells in each simulation and plot the distribution of dead spell count as stacked bars over step